 Rooting your phone will allow you to use root applications, get more software features and mods using Magisk Modules, and hide root access from apps that might detect it.
 Through this guide, I will instruct you on how to root Xiaomi Poco X2 and Redmi K30 easily, using Magisk.
 This could be easily done by patching your phone’s stock boot image and then flashing the patched boot image via Fastboot.

 The Poco X2 (and the Redmi K30 sold in China) has given the competition a run for their money.
 Given the price, the phone offers very decent and powerful hardware including the beefy 120Mhz display.
-When it comes to the software, the phone runs the MIUI 11 skin based on Android 10, which is fantastic.
+When it comes to the software, the phone runs the MIUI 11 skin based on Android 10 and was updated to Android 11-based MIUI 12 recently.

 All that aside, ‘rooting’ is now fairly common among enthusiasts who want to personalize their phone’s software as per their needs/requirements.
 If you feel the same then this guide is just the place for you to start.